ewanw1lls/Individual-Capstone-Project/README.md

 | User can delete a review | Pass |
 | Admin can approve review through the admin panel | Pass |

-# Deployment
+# Deployment:

 The repo was created in Github.
-Code was created and update updated in VS Code.
+Repo was then cloned to VS Code where it was created and updated back to github.

 The app was deployed on [Heroku here](https://court-finder-courts-0bc1e2d6a141.herokuapp.com/)

 Secret Keys were connected to config vars in Heroku.

-The Code Institute PostGres database was cnnected in Heroku.
+The Code Institute PostGres database was connected in Heroku.

-# Future Features
+# Future Features:

 Some features which were planned but left for future versions were: